ICR247/external-idec-ez-wheel/README.md

 ./swd_right_5_commissioning.py
 ```

 7. Restart the PC.
-The services may not be entirely properly configured at first so refer to the [troubleshooting]((./docs/troubleshooting.md)) section for more guidance.
+The services may not be entirely properly configured at first so refer to the [troubleshooting](./.docs/troubleshooting.md) section for more guidance.

-### This project is still in it's early development and testing phases so if there are any issues during installation, please create an issue and our team will look at it!
+### This project is still in its early development and testing phases so if there are any issues during installation, please create an issue and our team will look at it!